Goto Main Content

 Article 13-1

-“Proof of overseas residency in the place of foreign residence” referred to in Article 11 of the Act is limited to the same place of overseas residence of the preceding Overseas Compatriot Identity Endorsement.
+“Proof of overseas residency in the place of residence overseas” referred to in Article 11 of the Act is limited to the same place of residence overseas of the preceding Overseas Compatriot Identity Endorsement.

 Article 14

-A person holding a valid passport affixed with an Overseas Compatriot Identity Endorsement may apply to cancel the said Endorsement by completing an application form stating full reasons, and lodging the said application with the BOCA or its delegated authority or an Overseas Mission.
+Holders of valid passports affixed with an Overseas Compatriot Identity Endorsement may apply to cancel the said Endorsement by completing an application form stating full reasons, and lodging the said application with the BOCA of MOFA or its delegated authority or the Embassies and Missions abroad.

 Article 15

-A person holding a valid passport affixed with an Overseas Compatriot Identity Endorsement who wishes to apply for an Overseas Compatriot Identity Certificate is exempt from producing the documents of proof stipulated in Article 5, Paragraph 1, Subparagraphs 2, 4 and 5 of the Act.
+Holders of valid passports affixed with an Overseas Compatriot Identity Endorsement who wishes to apply for an Overseas Compatriot Identity Certificate is exempted from producing the documents of proof stipulated in Subparagraphs 2, 4, and 5, Paragraph 1, Article 5 of the Act.

 Article 16